 Also, preventive measures are needed against floods both to reduce damages and to use the flood waters.
 Initiatives need to be taken to recharge groundwater in water-stressed areas on a priority basis before the country reaches an absolute water scarcity situation.
 An urgent comprehensive plan should be made for the maintenance and improvement of the existing infrastructure to minimize water losses/wastage, and for harvesting rainwater including:

-b) Farm Water Management: Proper levelling of land and application of appropriate water management techniques (such as drip/trickle and sprinkle irrigation systems) can save substantial quantity of water which should be used for bringing additional available land under cultivation.
+b) Farm Water Management: Proper levelling of land and application of appropriate water management techniques (such as drip/trickle and sprinkle irrigation systems) can save a substantial quantity of water which should be used for bringing additional available land under cultivation.
 Although the initial cost of installation of these systems is high, the benefits in terms of water resource management are also high.

 c) Rainwater harvesting: Huge quantity of water generated through torrential rains should be harnessed, through watershed management and small/delayed dams, instead of allowing it to turn into floods causing damages to life and property.